 Thumbelina does ask the bird to take her home several times.
 The bird genuinely thinks that it's more important to abandon her in favor of finding Cornelius.
 Yeah.

-Were Back A Dinosaurs Story: A scientist from the future goes back in time and collects dinosaurs, force evolves their brains so they're just smart enough to be able to speak and reason on a fourth grade level (except poor Dweeb, who's basically left functionally retarded), brings them to modern day New York and then just drops them off in the city with very vague instructions of finding a fellow scientist without any training or understanding of how modern life functions.
+We're Back!
+A Dinosaur's Story: A scientist from the future goes back in time and collects dinosaurs, force evolves their brains so they're just smart enough to be able to speak and reason on a fourth grade level (except poor Dweeb, who's basically left intellectually-impaired), brings them to modern day New York and then just drops them off in the city with very vague instructions of finding a fellow scientist without any training or understanding of how modern life functions.
 The entire city mistakes them for balloons, until one girl points out they're not, just because they happen to be marching with the Thanksgiving Day parade, never mind the fact that they are dancing and singing.
 Then a good chunk of the plot revolves around the dinos stumbling into trouble, being chased by the authorities and then trying to rescue two kids who stupidly signed a contract with an obviously creepy old circus owner.
 The time traveler comes back to save everything, but after all the madness has happened, not before.
 If anybody in the movie put more than three seconds of thought into their actions, it would be a pretty short story.